 7. Get privilege creep under control

 Privilege creep is a major risk when it comes to directories, including symbolic links to higher privileged directories.
 User rights must be assigned on the principle of least privilege by default.
-But sometimes you need to give administrator rights temporarily.
+But sometimes you need to give administrator rights temporarily, sudo does exactly just that.

-You can set a maximum duration for using this command and track all the actions performed with privileges.
-It also allows you to control user rights at file system level.
+It also defines a maximum usage duration for this command and logs all actions performed with its privileges.

 Get a grip on user permissions and rights, as well as access to related information.
 The file that stores user passwords, for example, needs to be encrypted and accessed only by the administrator.